Lex Machina: Services

-Lex Machina is a legal analytics solution that uses natural language processing, machine learning, and technology-assisted human review to deliver case resolutions, damages, remedies, findings, and accurate counsel and party data.
+Lex Machina is a legal analytics solution that uses artificial intelligence and technology-assisted human review to deliver case resolutions, damages, remedies, findings, and accurate counsel and party data.
 Its engineering processes acquire and maintain a constantly updating database of case data and documents necessary to provide accurate data.
 Lex Machina gathers raw information from cases, including downloading millions of court documents, to present the comprehensive and accurate data.
 It cleans, tags, codes, enhances, and presents the resulting data in a way that makes it easy for legal professionals to access insights and grasp trends that are relevant to a specific legal matter.

-Lex Machina currently provides legal analytics on any federal commercially relevant civil court case in 17 practice areas, as well as civil cases in 16 state courts.
-The services Lex Machina provides can be used within a variety of industries, and the company has clients ranging from law firms (including three-quarters of the AmLaw 100) to companies (including Facebook, Nike, Microsoft, and Uber).
+Lex Machina currently provides legal analytics on any federal commercially relevant civil court case in 22 practice areas, as well as enhanced analytics on civil cases in over 100 state courts and key data on civil cases in over 1,300 state courts.
+The services Lex Machina provides can be used within a variety of industries, and the company has clients ranging from law firms (including over 80% of the AmLaw 100) to companies (including Meta, Nike, and Microsoft).
 Lex Machina allows qualifying public-interest entities to access its services for free.